About the Waterborne Symposium

 This symposium has been a long-standing fixture in the international conference landscape and is always one of the most highly regarded events in the USA.
 It will be celebrating a monumental milestone in 2013: The 40th Anniversary of the Waterborne Symposium.

-This 40th Anniversary Celebration will be held in a city which has hosted the event from the start – New Orleans, Louisiana.
+This 40th Anniversary Celebration was held in a city which has hosted the event from the start – New Orleans, Louisiana.

 One of the high spots awaited with great anticipation every year is the award of the Shelby F. Thames Best Paper Award, a prize worth US$1,000.00.
 We also award the Siltech Innovation Award ($500.00), the SSCT Student Paper Award ($1,000) and the Eastman Student Poster Awards ($2,000).
 These awards are presented during the closing ceremony each year.